Genna's Cocktail Lounge an outlier when it comes to requiring customers be vaccinated

 Debbie Stueber, president of the Madison and Dane County Tavern League, said she didn't know of any other bars in Dane County that required proof of vaccination.

-Stueber, who owns Doubledays, an event venue, bar and bowling alley in Cottage Grove, said she wouldn't comment on policy questions.
+Stueber, who owns Doubledays, an event venue, bar and bowling alley in Cottage Grove, declined to comment on policy questions.

+Lorie Helm, president of the Milwaukee County Tavern League, said she's unaware of any bars in that city with a requirement.

+She said she went to a small restaurant recently that still required a mask, even though the mask mandate expired for Milwaukee County.

 Genna's, 105 W Main St., is one of Madison's most popular night spots.
 It has been on Capitol Square since 1993, but in business since 1964, originally in the campus area of University Avenue.

 The bar started its vaccine requirement on Oct.
-29, during the weekend of UW-Madison homecoming and Halloween.
+29, during the weekend of UW-Madison's homecoming and Halloween.

 Genna said that hers is a small bar that is limiting its capacity to about 60 inside during the pandemic to maximize space between customers.
-Patrons must wear masks when they aren't drinking.
+Patrons must wear masks when they are standing or walking.
 She said she's choosing to cater to her regular customers and not people from out of town.

 "We have enough people who come here that we don't need a million other people coming," Genna said.
 "We're just going to go for vaccinated people only.
 And my regulars were very happy about that.
 And so is the staff."